jdferreira/data-processing-book/index.md

     a.
 Create the new function `filter2`:
     ```python
         def filter2(path):
-            field = path[???]  # select the column for the list of enzymes
+            field = path[???] # Select the column for the list of enzymes

-            # break that information into a list
+            # Break that information into a list
             enzyme_list = str.split(field, ???)

             # enzyme_list is now a list of strings, such as follows: